papcaii/Optimization_Project/README.md

 ### Running
 Run in CMD: `python cp_model.py < data.inp`
-+ solve() function give 2 options, 0 (default) won't try to maximize object
++ solve() function give 2 options, 0 (default) just find FEASIBLE solution
-+ Option 1 will try to maximize object (BUT this will slow as snail! )
++ Option 1 will try to find OPTIMAL soulution (BUT this will slow as snail! )